Sahil-N/Hidden_Events/README.md

 # Hidden_Events

-Hidden Events is the best way to Host and Attend DIY shows in Chicago.
+Hidden_Events is the best way to Host and Attend DIY shows in Chicago; Be in the know without forfeting your privacy!

 Currently In Development, Ask me about the progress!